 What is PATTERN’s mission?
 To grow the local creative economy and provide a platform for creative expression for up-and-coming creatives of all kinds, but especially in the areas of fashion, photography, graphic design, digital & social media, art, and music.
 Our goal is to keep Indiana talent in Indiana.

 Who runs PATTERN?
 PATTERN’s day-to-day activities are managed by our Executive Director, Polina Osherov.
 A little known fact is that Polina is a first generation immigrant, born in Soviet Russia.
 She and her family moved to the United States by way of Australia when she was 20.
-Polina is not paid for her work at PATTERN.
-It is truly a labor of love.
-She is actually a professional photographer and that’s how she makes a living.
-She answers to a Board of Directors.
-She does not own PATTERN.
+Polina also happens to be professional commercial photographer.
+As the Executive Director, she does not own PATTERN, but instead answers to a Board of Directors.
 Polina personally mentors 20+ interns and Fellows every year.
 Under her supervision, these young people help run PATTERN and create most of the content you see shared on PATTERN social media channels.
 PATTERN also relies heavily on help from dozens of volunteers and contributors.

 Is PATTERN a full-time operation?
 Sort of.
 The core team plus the interns work together out of the PATTERN office two times a week.
 The rest of the time the interns and the Fellows are either in school or working their other jobs.
 PATTERN is a full time project for Polina who is a self-confessed workaholic.
 She spends about 40 hours a week on PATTERN, and another 40 on her other two jobs.
 Yup.
 She’s a little insane.